 - Rest, rest, rest!
-Mastitis is a signal that rest is needed—snuggle with baby in bed as much as possible
+Mastitis is a signal that rest is needed, so snuggle with baby in bed as much as possible.

-- Apply heat to the breast before breastfeeding—this will help liquefy the milk pocket and get it moving out of the breast
+- Apply warm compresses or a hot water bottle to the breast before breastfeeding—this will help liquefy the milk pocket and get it moving out of the breast.

-- Massage towards the nipple when baby is breastfeeding on afflicted breast
+- Massage towards the nipple when baby is breastfeeding on the affected breast.

-- Massage during and between feedings will help loosen the milk pocket
+- Massage during and between feedings to help loosen the milk pocket.

 What to Apply